 More recently, in 2018, Andy was awarded a prestigious National Teaching Fellowship by the Higher Education Academy in reconition of his inspirational and innovative approaches to teaching.

 As Deputy Head of Department (2008-16), he had wide-ranging responsibilities including overseeing a £29 million investment in new Chemistry buildings, including contributing to the design of our extensive undergraduate teaching labs, aimed at setting the UK standard for practical chemistry.

 He is a Fellow of the Royal Society of Chemistry, a former Head of Vanbrugh College (2016-2018) and, in 2017, achieved the status of Senior Fellow of The Higher Education Academy.

-In January 2017 he delivered a first ever University of York MOOC, called Exploring Everyday Chemistry, comprising four weeks of learning with 85 individual learning steps, including more than 30 videos and screencasts.
-Following re-runs in July 2017 and 2018, the course has attracted over 12,000 learners from well over 100 countries.
+In January 2017 he delivered a first ever University of York MOOC, called Exploring Everyday Chemistry, comprising four weeks of learning with over 85 individual learning steps, including more than 30 videos and screencasts.
+Following re-runs in July 2017, 2018 and 2019 the course has attracted over 15,000 learners from well over 100 countries.

 In November 2019 Andy delivered a TEDx talk explaining how chemistry can help us orchestrate a brighter future.